 Wrongly Translated

-The word rendered “Inn” in Luke’s gospel is elsewhere in the New Testament, translated as “guest room.”
+The word translated as “Inn” in Luke’s gospel is elsewhere in the New Testament rendered as “guest room.”
 (Gk.
 Kataluma.
 Cf. Mark 14:14; Luke 22:11).
 There was no space for Joseph and Mary in the guest room because someone else was staying there.

-Typical village homes in first-century Israel would have a couple of rooms.
-One was the family room, where the household would live, cook, and eat during the day and sleep at night.
+Typical village homes in first-century Israel usually had a few rooms.
+One was the family room, where the household would live, cook, and eat during the day, then sleep at night.
 Next to it was a guest room.

 At the end of the family room, steps led down to the stable.
 The mangers (feeding troughs) were positioned at the end of the family room so the animals could feed when they were hungry.
 There was no solid wall between the family room and the stable.